MaxHill/vue-starter/README.md

 `$ npm test` #Runs the unit tests once (this is done automatically when running gulp)

 ##Generators
-It's recomended to create aliases to be able to quickly run these generators.
+**Tip:** Create aliases to be able to quickly run these generators.

-Ex.
+Ex:
 ```
 #Mdb - generators
 alias g:p="npm run-script generate:page"